Research and data are essential to evidence-based solutions

 - Ban the purchase and sale of high-capacity ammunition magazines.

-- Establish universal background checks and close the private gun sale loophole.
+- Establish universal background checks and close the private sale loophole.

-- Close the Charleston loophole, which permits federally licensed dealers to sell guns to a buyer if three business days pass without the FBI having completed a background check.
+- Close the Charleston loophole, which permits federally licensed dealers to sell guns if three business days pass without a verdict from the FBI.

 - Repeal the Dickey Amendment and restore funding to the Centers for Disease Control and Prevention for research on gun violence.